MartinMa28/Algorithms_review/README.md

 ## Dec.22 2019
 Course Schedule 1&2: Solved by using topological sort using DFS or in-degree BFS.
 When using DFS, to make leaf nodes stay behind their ancestors, save the nodes in a reversed order using stack.
+Inorder Successor: using recursion or iterative in-order traversal (stack)
+Inorder Successor 2: using recursion, check the first larger parent
+Flatten Nested List Iterator: recursion
+String Compression: Read from the head, in the meanwhile remove it.
+Add the compressed character at the end.
+Is Graph Bipartite: BFS, check neighbors don't belong to the same group.
+Grumpy Bookstore owner: get the max improvement using sliding window

+### TBD
+Jump Game 1 & 2